ofpinewood/retro-dos/README.md

 sudo apt-get install git
 ```

-Then you can download the latest RetroPie setup script with:
+You can then download the latest RetroDos script with:

 ``` bash
 cd